Continue Your Search for Knowledge

 Scores should be sent directly to the University of Dayton from the testing center using code 1834.

-Contact Office of International Admission
+Contact Enrollment Services, Office of Recruitment and Admission

 300 College Park